 Additionally, the Secretary of the Interior publishes standards and guidelines for historical properties.
 "Altering buildings and their features or site features which are important in defining the overall historic character of the property, so that, as a result, the character is diminished," is not recommended.
 Conversely, "identifying, retaining, and preserving features of the building site that are important in defining its overall historic character" is recommended.
 This includes site features such as "...trees, shrubs, grass, orchards, hedges, windbreaks or gardens; landforms, such as hills, terracing, or berms..."

 Review by Others

-The proposed amendment will be reviewed by the following boards:
+The proposed amendment was reviewed by the following boards:

 Green Implementation Advancement Board (GIAB) on March 16, 2023.
-A verbal update on the recommendations of the GIAB will be provided to the Planning and Zoning Board.
+GIAB was generally supportive of the proposed amendment.
+A recommendation was made to add language regarding materials.